The way hotels are owned, managed and structured is complicated and unique to the hospitality industry.

 Most popular scenario with big global brands is when the Owner and the Management Company are one company.
 The owner of the estate not only owns the building but also runs the hotel.
 They simply hire a brand to be the face of the hotel and follow their standards.

-This is a Franchised hotel: the franchisee is the Brand Manager company and they just collect a brand fee, without being involved in the operations.
+This is a Franchised hotel: the franchisor is the Brand Manager company and they just collect a brand fee, without being involved in the operations.

 Owners often also work in close partnership with a Management Company that they contract to manage their hotels for them.
 This allows them to outsource the expertise of hotel management and remain purely the asset owner.